fortunejs/fortune/doc/COMPONENTS.md

 ## Serializers

-Serializers format data in and out of a Fortune app.
-Like adapters, they must subclass and implement the contracts of the Serializer superclass.
-Serializers are responsible for interpreting and displaying media types such as JSON.
-They may also be concerned with routing requests, though this is optional.
+Serializers process data, they must subclass and implement the Serializer superclass.

 | Serializer       | Maintainer     | Description                             |
 |:-----------------|:---------------|:----------------------------------------|